Where To Go Instead Of CarboneIt's not worth it anyway.

 If you’re hellbent on visiting a popular NYC restaurant, go to Cote.
-The upscale Korean steakhouse in the Design District is excellent - a perfect storm of food, service, and atmosphere.
+The upscale Korean steakhouse in the Design District is a perfect storm of food, service, and atmosphere.
 Meat is the main event here, and various servers will take turns tending to the beef sizzling away on the grill located in the center of the table.
-Every dish—from the tangy ceviche to the melt-in-your-mouth ribeye - is just amazing.
-If it’s your first time here, definitely start with the Butcher’s Feast, a $58 per person tasting menu that feels like a 90-minute performance dedicated to all things protein.
+Every dish—from the tangy ceviche to the ribeye that evaporates the moment it touches your tongue—is amazing.
+If it’s your first time here, definitely start with the Butcher’s Feast, a $68 per person tasting menu that feels like a 90-minute performance dedicated to all things protein.

 Here’s another NYC-imported Italian restaurant in South Beach for you.
-They do pizza here (very, very good pizza).
-It can still be a little tough to get a table because they don’t take reservations, but we’ve found it easier ever since they expanded with outdoor seating.
-Pizza is what you should absolutely order here, but getting the baked artichoke special is also a good idea.
+They specialize in pizza here (some of the absolute best pizza in Miami).
+It can still be a little tough to get a table on a busy night because they don’t take reservations.
+But it's nowhere near the five-hour ordeal that is getting seated at the New York location.
+Pizza is what you should order (there's only one size, and you get to pick your toppings), but getting the baked artichoke is also a good idea.

-So maybe you want to go to Carbone because you’re looking for a dinner that feels like a big event.
+So maybe you want to go to Carbone because you’re looking for a dinner that feels like a big party.
 Well, every meal we’ve had at Cafe La Trova tends to feel like we’re celebrating something, even if it’s just a random Tuesday.
-The big and delicious Cuban restaurant in Little Havana makes for a great dinner party.
+The big restaurant in Little Havana is one of the best Cuban restaurants in Miami and one of the most fun dinner spots in Miami.
 They have fantastic live music, suave bartenders who will randomly start playing musical instruments, and shareable dishes like arroz con pollo and whole fried snapper.